 Radiation therapy is the use of radiation to kill cells and shrink tumors.
 Radiation is expected to prevent further growth of the tumor.
 Radiation may be used when tumors are small and surgery is not possible.
 This method may preserve hearing.
 It may be given over several treatments or as one large dose.
 You may be treated with a procedure called stereotactic radiosurgery .
 This surgery uses a focused beam of radiation to destroy the tumor tissue.

-There are no current guidelines for preventing acoustic neuroma because the cause is not usually known.
+There are no current guidelines for preventing acoustic neuroma.

 - Updated: 08/08/2014

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.